 The Commerce Amendment Act 2018 amended the Commerce Act 1986 (the Commerce Act) to give the Commerce Commission the ability to undertake market studies to determine whether there are any factors that may be impeding competition in a market.

 Market study into retail fuel

-The Commerce and Consumer Affairs Minister considers it is in the public interest to require a study into this market, given factors such as:
+The Commerce and Consumer Affairs Minister selected the retail fuel market as the subject of the first Commerce Commission market study on 3 December 2018.
+The Minister considered it was in the public interest to require a study into this market, given factors such as:

 - the more than doubling of petrol and diesel importer margins over the past decade which could not be explained by any significant increase in capital expenditure

 - the size of the market (around 6 billion litres of petrol and diesel are consumed for land transport use annually)